GeetikaSh/Data-Science-Interview-Practice/p-value and confidence_interval.md

 ### **Analogy:**
 Imagine you’re estimating the weight of a suitcase:
 - You say, “It’s about 20 kg, give or take 2 kg.”
 This range (18-22 kg) is your confidence interval.
   You’re not 100% sure it’s exactly 20 kg, but you’re confident the true weight falls within that range.

 ---

+## **Difference Between P-Value and Confidence Interval**
+- A **p-value** tells us the probability of obtaining results as extreme as the observed ones, assuming the null hypothesis is true.
+It helps us determine whether an effect is statistically significant.
+- A **confidence interval (CI)** provides a range of values within which the true population parameter is likely to fall, with a certain level of confidence (e.g., 95%).
+It gives an estimate of uncertainty around the sample statistic.

+---